CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

 {{% alert title="Important" color="warning" %}}
-Certificates, wildcard certificates, auto-generated self-signed certificates and manually created self-signed certificates can be used.
+Multi-domain certificates, wildcard certificates, auto-generated self-signed certificates and {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.Advanced.CreateSelfSignedCertificates" title="manually created self-signed certificates" >}} can be used.
 However, self-signed certificates are not recommended for production instances.
-Details on how to create a self-signed certificate can be found at {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.Advanced.CreateSelfSignedCertificates" title="Create Self-Signed Certificates" >}}.
 {{% /alert %}}

 More information about importing the certificate is given during installation.